matschik/component-party.dev/README.md

 1. Fork the project and create a new branch
 2. Add the new framework SVG logo in `public/framework`
 3. Install the ESLint plugin associated to the framework
-4. In `frameworks.mjs`, add a new entry with SVG link and ESLint configuration
+4. In `src/frameworks.mjs`, add a new entry with SVG link and ESLint configuration